top of page

 When Yonah was thrown into the sea, a large fish swallowed him,

 “The verse relates: “Hashem designated a large fish to swallow Yonah, and Yonah remained in the fish’s innards for three days and three nights” (Yonah 2:1).
 The unusual circumstance of G-d causing a giant fish to engulf Yonah is not without deep significance.
 We see that when Yaakov gave his blessing to Efrayim and Menashe, the children of Yosef HaTzaddik, he blessed them in connection with the quality of fish; as it says (Bereishis 48:16): “…may they proliferate like fish, within the land”.
 The Vilna Gaon taught (Kol HaTor 2:33) that the content of this blessing to Yosef’s sons essentially reflected the spiritual qualities of Mashiach ben Yosef, stemming from Yosef HaTzaddik.
 Thus the aspect of “fish” and its conceptual associations are connected to Mashiach ben Yosef.
-We thus find an example of this, in the gemara (Berachos 20a), where the progeny of Yosef are described as having the protective spiritual quality of fish.
+We thus find an example of this in the Gemara (Berachos 20a), where the progeny of Yosef is described as having the protective spiritual quality of fish.
 It was therefore appropriate that the fish be the medium that Hashem used to deal with Yonah, the Mashiach ben Yosef of the time; and achieve everything that He did, through it specifically.”
 R’ Daniel Krentzman, Yonah as MBY [2]

 Yonah’s deliverance is symbolic of the resurrection,

 “For you threw me into the depths, in the heart of the seas.
 The flood was all around me.
 All your waves and your billows passed over me.
 I said, I have been banished from your sight; yet I will look again toward your holy temple.
 The waters surrounded me, even to the soul.
 The deep was around me.
 The weeds were wrapped around my head.
-I went down to the bottoms of the mountains.
+I went down to the bottom of the mountains.
 The earth barred me in forever: yet have you brought up my life from the pit, HaShem my God.
 When my soul fainted within me, I remembered HaShem.
-My prayer came in to you, into your holy temple.
+My prayer came into you, into your holy temple.
 Those who regard lying vanities forsake their own mercy.
 But I will sacrifice to you with the voice of thanksgiving.
 I will pay that which I have vowed.
 Salvation belongs to HaShem.”
 HaShem spoke to the fish, and it vomited out Jonah on the dry land.”
 Jonah 2:3-10

 “For the waves of death surrounded me.
 The floods of ungodliness made me afraid.
 The cords of Sheol were around me.
 The snares of death caught me.
-In my distress I called on HaShem.
+In my distress, I called on HaShem.
 Yes, I called to my God.
-He heard my voice out of his temple. . .He sent from on high and he took me.
+He heard my voice out of his temple. . .He sent from on high, and he took me.
 He drew me out of many waters…” 2 Samuel 22:1-51

 R’ Krentzman says,